 - Cyberbullying: An act such as sending demeaning or hateful text messages or emails, spreading rumors by email or by posting on social networking sites, or posting or sharing embarrassing photos, videos, websites, or fake profiles.

 What to do if you think a child is being bullied?

-- Report the bullying to any school employee
+- Report acts of bullying to any school employee

-- When the circumstances involve cyberbullying, individuals are encouraged to save and print any electronic or digital messages that they feel constitutes cyber-bullying and to report it to a teacher, staff member, school administrator
+- When the circumstances involve cyberbullying, individuals are encouraged to save and print any electronic or digital messages that they feel constitutes cyber-bullying and to report it to a teacher, staff member, or school administrator.

 Reporting Board Policies and Administrative Regulations

 PESD has implemented measures to prevent bullying in district schools, including, but not limited to, the following:

 - Each school site has established clear rules for student conduct and implements strategies to promote a positive learning environment.